SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 **Curate the source code**

-Once the Depository creation is complete, you can move back to the `source` folder in the master branch.
+Once the Depository creation is complete, you can move back to the `source` folder in the `main` branch.
 Here you have to divide and number the versions, putting the files of each one in a dedicated folder and determining who did what and when.